waku-org/docs.waku.org/docs/guides/js-waku/build-waku-react.md

 title: "Build React DApps Using @waku/react"
 ---

-The [@waku/react](https://www.npmjs.com/package/@waku/react) package provides components and UI adapters to effortlessly integrate `js-waku` into React projects.
+The [@waku/react](https://www.npmjs.com/package/@waku/react) package provides components and UI adapters to integrate `js-waku` into React projects effortlessly.
 This guide provides detailed steps for using `@waku/react` in your project.

 ## Install the Dependencies

-First, setup a project using any [production-grade React framework](https://react.dev/learn/start-a-new-react-project) or [Create React App (CRA)](https://create-react-app.dev/docs/getting-started) or existing React project.
-For this guide, we will create a boilerplate using `Create React App`:
+First, set up a project using any [production-grade React framework](https://react.dev/learn/start-a-new-react-project) or use an existing React project.
+For this guide, we will create a boilerplate using [Create React App (CRA)](https://create-react-app.dev/docs/getting-started):

 ```mdx-code-block
 import Tabs from '@theme/Tabs';